Top Oz Tours offers a great range of Port Douglas tours and experiences. You can browse the options here.

 The Clink Theatre has also been part of Port’s cultural scene for many years, and while it might look like Grandma’s cottage on the outside, it makes magic inside.
 The theatre’s shows and musical events are always entertaining, and you’ll get to rub shoulders with the local arts community as part of the deal.

-With landscapes as ancient and rich in natural resources as the rainforest and reef, it makes sense that North Queensland should have a particularly vibrant Indigenous heritage.
-The Ngarru Indigenous Fine Art Gallery on Macrossan Street showcases the work of Aboriginal artists in a contemporary space.
-You can connect further with local culture on the popular Ngadiku Daintree Dreaming Day Tour.
+With landscapes as ancient and rich in natural resources as the rainforest and reef, it makes sense that North Queensland should have a particularly vibrant Aboriginal heritage.
+Ngarru Indigenous Fine Art Gallery on Macrossan Street showcases the work of Indigenous artists in an ultra contemporary setting.

 There are plenty of other remnants of yesteryear to be found around town.
 The heritage-listed Port Douglas Wharf was built in 1904 and used to ship sugar for much of its working life.
-The Bally Hooley rail service once hauled sugar cane to the mill, and sacks of sugar to the wharf.
-Today it carries tourists on a gentle sightseeing jaunt through Port (seasonal).
+The Bally Hooley rail service once hauled sugar cane to the mill and sacks of sugar to the wharf.
+Having operated as a tourist rail service for many years, today the fully restored train resides permanently at the Marina and provides a unique dining setting.
+Choo Choos at the Marina serves casual fare on board the venerable rail vehicles.

-Port has an outstanding dining scene, encompassing everything from relaxed cafes to 5-star restaurants and funky fusion cucinas.
+Speaking of chowing down, you’ll be spoilt for choice for great places to eat throughout your stay in Port — everything from relaxed cafes to 5-star restaurants and funky fusion cucinas.
 Here are just a few of the highlights to tick off.

 While the menu is good, honest pub grub, the Court House Hotel steps it up a notch by using the best local produce and ingredients.
 Choose from a host of familiar favourites, fat steaks off the grill and fabulous seafood specials.
 Lots of resident North Queensland characters prop up the bar, which adds even more flavour to the proceedings!

-Sassi Cucina e Bar on Wharf Street is a Port institution, with even Cairns locals making the journey just for lunch or dinner.
-Owner Tony Abruzzo is the real Italian deal, and his innovative menu lives up to its ‘sassi’ reputation.
+La Cucina e Bar on Wharf Street is a Port institution, with even Cairns locals making the journey just for lunch or dinner.
+The menu of authentic Italian dishes well and truly lives up to its buono reputation.

 Many might claim it, but Salsa Bar and Grill really is the taste of the tropics on a plate.
 A true icon of the Port Douglas dining landscape, this restaurant serves up fresh and flavoursome seafood dishes (including their signature crayfish linguine) alongside house-made cheeses, locally sourced exotic fruits and Asian-inspired meat dishes.

-Harrisons — by acclaimed British chef Spencer Patrick — is ranked amongst Australia’s top restaurants.
+Harrisons — by acclaimed British chef Spencer Patrick — at the Sheraton Grand Mirage Resort is ranked amongst Australia’s top restaurants.
 The menu is beautifully uncontrived and fuses seasonal local ingredients and produce with a sophisticated European influence.
-Harrisons is located at the Sheraton Grand Mirage Resort and is Port’s only hatted eatery.

 Port has a few mainstream chain stores and a host of glitzy luxury boutiques at the Marina.
-However, the town’s true retail charm lies in the eclectic fashion, homewares and gift stores that line Macrossan Street.
-For timeless fashion with an edge, local designer Di Perry’s Tzusk is a little taste of cool Melbourne style in the tropics.
-Twig and sister store Pebble (opposite St Mary’s by the Sea on Wharf Street), are full of too-beautiful-not-to-buy beach inspired homewares.
-There’s an emphasis on locally made products.
+However, the town’s true retail charm lies in the eclectic fashion, decor, and gift stores along and around Macrossan Street.
+Pebble (opposite St Mary’s by the Sea) is full of too-beautiful-not-to-buy beach-inspired homewares.

 For a quintessentially North Queensland retail experience, don’t miss the Port Douglas Market.
 Held every Sunday, around 150 local vendors of food, fashion and bric-a-brac converge on the town to ply their wares against the stunning backdrop of the Coral Sea.
 The vibe is friendly and relaxed, and you’ll find plenty of locals up for a chat.

 Do you have any suggestions to add to our list of the best things to do in Port Douglas?
 We would love to hear from you.
-Please leave a comment below.
+Join the conversation on our Facebook page.

 Julietta Henderson is a Melbourne-based travel writer and author.
 Originally planning to visit London for six months, she ended up staying for ten years and now divides her time between her home in Australia and several months of the year in the UK, Italy, and France.
 Julietta has travelled extensively through Europe, North America, Indonesia, New Zealand, Australia, and Russia, and believes the keys to a great travel experience are an open heart, an open mind, and an open-ended ticket.
-Her first novel — The Funny Thing About Norman Foreman — is now available in bookstores.
+Her first two novels — The Funny Thing About Norman Foreman and Sincerely, Me — are now available in bookstores.